YTFGolf/fandom-discussions-viewer/doc/README.md

 `Fandom's message walls unironically try to load the entire thread into memory.`

 - Rickping.
 Note: this doesn't work on fdv because fandom's using some wacky rendering engine that allows them to nest `<a>` tags.
+- You can make it bold by just repeatedly applying strong tags.

   ```ts
   marks: [